$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Normal forms of -adic singularities

-for $k\in\{1,2\}$, where $c,t_1$ and $t_2$ correspond to one row of Table \ref{table:canonical} and $(a,b)$ are either $(1,0)$ or $(a_1,b_1)$ of the corresponding row. \end{enumerate} If $f-f(m)$ has this form for two different linear symplectic coordinates, then the two forms coincide, except perhaps for swapping $g_1$ and $g_2$ at point (1). \end{corollary}
+for $k\in\{1,2\}$, where $c,t_1$ and $t_2$ correspond to one row of Table \ref{table:canonical} and $(a,b)$ are either $(1,0)$ or $(a_1,b_1)$ of the corresponding row. \end{enumerate} If $f-f(m)$ has this form for two different local symplectic coordinates, then the two forms coincide, except perhaps for swapping $g_1$ and $g_2$ at point (1). \end{corollary}

-\begin{proof} Analogously to proof of Corollary \ref{cor:williamson}, we apply Theorem \ref{thm:williamson4} to the Hessian of $f$, and by Lemma \ref{lemma:hessian}, $f$ has the desired form.
+\begin{proof} Analogously to the proof of Corollary \ref{cor:williamson}, we first apply Theorem \ref{thm:darboux} to transform a neighborhood of $m$ in $M$ to a neighborhood of the origin in $(\Qp)^4$ with the symplectic form $\omega_0$.
+Then we apply Theorem \ref{thm:williamson4} to the Hessian of $f$, and by Lemma \ref{lemma:hessian}, $f$ has the desired form.
 The three cases (1), (2) and (3) for the resulting matrix correspond to the three cases of this corollary, because

 \end{proof}